ishtms/learn-nodejs-hard-way/chapters/ch05-velocy-our-backend-framework.md

 However, in this book, we are going to take the hard route - build our own backend library.

 > Note: I am going to use the terms library/framework interchangeably.
-However they are somewhat different.
+In practice, they are somewhat different.

 ## Core features of our backend framework